Manta Pacific TVL Surpasses $1.5 Billion, Gains 87.41% in 7 Days

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

-According to Foresight News, Manta Pacific's total value locked (TVL) has exceeded $1.5 billion, currently standing at $1.54 billion.
-The TVL has experienced a 7-day increase of 87.41%, accounting for 7.17% of the Ethereum Layer2 market, as per L2BEAT data.
+According to Foresight News, Manta Pacific's total value locked (TVL) has surpassed $1.5 billion, currently standing at $1.54 billion.
+The TVL has experienced a 7-day increase of 87.41%, accounting for 7.17% of the Ethereum Layer2 market.

 View full text